 See the section on applicant contribution for further information.

-For applicants with flood project proposals please see Appendix 1 for further information on how to access additional funding through Department of Environment, Land, Water and Planning.
+For applicants with flood project proposals please see Appendix 1 for further information on how to access additional funding through Department of Energy, Environment and Climate Action.

 Grants will be conditional upon applicants agreeing to comply with the following:

-- Victorian Government’s Common Funding Agreement (External link) including periodic progress reports, a final report, acquittal documentation and evidence of outputs and outcomes.
+- Victorian Government’s Common Funding Agreement including periodic progress reports, a final report, acquittal documentation and evidence of outputs and outcomes.